awsdocs/aws-toolkit-visual-studio-user-guide/doc_source/rds-tkv.rst

 .. meta::
-   :description: Use |RDS| from AWS Explorer.
+   :description: Use Amazon RDS from AWS Explorer.
-   :keywords: |RDS|, database, Oracle, SQL Server, MySQL
+   :keywords: Amazon RDS, database, Oracle, SQL Server, MySQL

 |RDSlong| (|RDS|) is a service that enables you to provision and manage SQL relational database
 systems in the cloud. |RDS| supports three types of database systems: